joaoamaral28/webrtc-vod-streaming/README.md

 # WebRTC VOD streaming

 WebRTC stream implementation for a Video On Demand (VOD) service.
-Developed for the practical project course 2578 - Services Engineering.
+Developed for the practical project course the course 2578 - Services Engineering.

  WebRTC is an open framework for the web that enables Real-Time Communications (RTC) capabilities in the browser.
 This allows the execution of new applications such as phone calls, video chat and P2P sharing without any required additional plugins.